-In the paper reporting on the Beijing 2008 Forecast Demonstration Project, Wilson et al. (2010) summarized that significant improvement in the nowcasting of convective storms depended on methodologies that combined extrapolation, expert systems and numerical model.
-It was speculated that assimilation of high resolution radar data into numerical models was required if NWP was to be useful in the blending process.
+In the paper reporting on the Beijing 2008 Forecast Demonstration Project, Wilson et al. (2010) summarized that significant improvement in the nowcasting of convective storms depended on methodologies that combined extrapolation, expert systems, and numerical model.
+It was speculated that the assimilation of high-resolution radar data into numerical models was required if NWP was to be useful in the blending process.
 One exception where NWP by itself may provide quality predictions for the nowcast period without the aid of convective-scale observations is for strongly forced synoptic situations where local influences are at a minimum (Stensrud et al. 2009).

+HIGH-RESOLUTION AND RAPID CYCLE

-HIGH-RESOLUTION AND RAPID-CYCLE NWP.
-To meet the need of nowcasting, numerical models have to be run at resolutions of few kilometers.
-Wilson and Roberts (2006) found that the 10 km Rapid Update Cycle (RUC10) 3-h forecasts (issued every 3 hours) of precipitation initiation during the International H2O Project (IHOP_2002, Weckwerth et al. 2004) were correct at predicting areas of convective initiation only 13% of the time.
+NWP.
+To meet the need of nowcasting, numerical models have to be run at resolutions of a few kilometers.
+Wilson and Roberts (2006) found that the 10-km Rapid Update Cycle (RUC10) 3-h forecasts (issued every 3 h) of precipitation initiation during the International H2O Project (IHOP_2002; Weckwerth et al. 2004) were correct at predicting areas of convective initiation only 13% of the time.
 Although there are several possible factors that can limit the model's ability to predict precipitation initiation, insufficient model resolution could well be one of them.
 In the last few decades, the steady increase of computing power has made it possible to run operational NWP models with horizontal resolutions in the range of 1-4 km.
-Models with such resolutions enable the explicit representation of the convective processes without the need of cumulus parameterization schemes, and hence are often referred to as
+Models with such resolutions enable the explicit representation of the convective processes without the need of cumulus parameterization schemes and hence are often referred to as "convection-permitting" or "convection-allowing" NWP.
+It was shown by several studies that forecasts from the convection-permitting models produced more skillful guidance than those from a coarser-resolution model employing convective parameterization (e.g., Done et al. 2004; Kain et al. 2006; Weisman et al. 2008; Clark et al. 2009).
+Kain et al. (2006) reported that a 4-km Weather Research and Forecasting Model (WRF) run during the spring program 2004 conducted by a joint effort of the Storm Prediction Center (SPC) and National